 Equal opportunity law applies to membership, rights and benefits of clubs and associations.
 Clubs for people of a particular age, sex, gender identity, sexual orientation, race, ethnic group or disability, are allowed.

 Equal opportunity law applies to schools, and education and training institutions.
 It covers entry to courses, access to facilities and benefits, and expulsion.
 People with disabilities should be able to enter buildings and move freely inside, have access to facilities like toilets and lifts, and not be confined to a segregated space or the worst seats.

 - treat people unfavourably in work or study because they wear dress or adornments or present an appearance that is required by or symbolic of their religion

 Single-sex schools are exempt from sex discrimination provisions and are allowed to select only male or female students.

 Equal opportunity law applies to groups or organisations that approve qualifications needed for employment.

 Equal opportunity law makes it unlawful to publish advertisements that indicate an intention to discriminate.
 Legal action could be taken against these advertisers, whether or not they go on to act in a discriminatory way.

 For example, if a retailer advertises a position for sales staff of a specific age group (without a valid reason), an applicant would have the right to lodge a discrimination complaint.

 Sometimes there are legitimate reasons to advertise in a way that would potentially be discriminatory.
-In that case, you can apply to the South Australian Employment Tribunal for an exemption.
+In that case, you can apply to the South Australian Civil and Administrative Tribunal for an exemption.